zwaba/COZMICS/README.md

 Filter_On     / filter on/off

-Reset  /   reset the audio buffers
+Reset  /  fade out and reset the audio buffers, fade time = time parameter